-To improve the repairs service, the Council are mobilising two new resilience contractors during 2025/26 to support our in-house repairs teams.
+To improve the repairs service, the Council are mobilising two new resilience contractors during 2025/26.
 Both contractors have been selected considering their cost and quality tender submissions and assurance that they will meet our new repairs policy timeframes.

-As part of the Technical Services team review, the Council has put in place additional resources to monitor repairs contractors to strengthen contract management and ensure that all jobs are completed within agree timeframes and meet required quality requirements.
+As part of the Technical Services team review, the Council has put in place additional resources to monitor repairs contractors to strengthen contract management and ensure that all jobs are completed within agreed timeframes and meet required quality requirements.

-- Complete the backlogs of repairs jobs. - Continually review and scrutinise performance through up-to-date KPI reporting and identify service improvement actions. - Manage repairs contractors effectively. - Review financial budgets required for repairs and ensure that they are affordable to the Council considering peer group value for money benchmarking. - Ensure that the repairs service is underpinned by up-to-date policies and procedures.
+- Complete the backlogs of repairs jobs.

+- Continually review and scrutinise performance, through up-to-date KPI reporting and service improvement actions. - Effectively manage in-house delivery teams and all external contractors. - Review financial budgets required for repairs and ensure that they are affordable to the Council considering peer group value for money benchmarking. - Ensure that the repairs service is underpinned by up-to-date policies and procedures.

-Priority 3 - Ensuring Homes are Safe and Meet Legal and Regulatory Standards
+Priority 3 - Ensuring Homes are Safe and Meet Legal and Regulatory StandardsThe Council's Commitments